 By Muhammed Aladdin

 With the highly-anticipated lifting of tariffs on European Union cars imported to Egypt, the public had high expectations for cheaper European cars that unfortunately did not come to fruition.
+If you would like to have a look at these models or a PCP then you should check out Money Expert which is a site that can help you with all of your car dealership needs.

 As per the articles of the EU-Egypt Association Agreement, 1/1/2019 was the date on which the total tariff exemption would have